 A joint investigative effort (as a corollary to the Master Plan) by Plugsmart, MetroCD Engineering and Bodie Electric has revealed the 10 “worst” buildings on campus in terms of energy use and cost.
 This in-depth analysis identified the major buildings with notable problems – everything from outside lighting, the type of lighting used internally, windows, outmoded motors, etc. At the bottom of the list?
 The Freed Center, Presser Hall, Meyer Hall of Science, Dicke Hall, Mathile Center for the Natural Sciences, and McIntosh Center.
 Results from this initial survey showed sufficient promise that the scope of the investigation was significantly expanded.
 That report was recently provided to the University and is being analyzed.
 Although an initial investment would be required, the energy savings could add up to millions of dollars and paybacks should be promising.

-Ohio Northern and AEP Energy have formally signed a 25-year contract to construct, operate and maintain a 2-megawatt solar array to be placed on 11 acres of University property located southwest of campus on Klinger Road.
+In 2016, Ohio Northern and AEP Energy have formally signed a 25-year contract to construct, operate and maintain a 2-megawatt solar array on 11 acres of University property located southwest of campus on Klinger Road.
 The agreement allows for 10 acres of panels, a surrounding chain link fence covered in greenery and a perimeter tree line.
 Ohio Northern is providing the property and AEP is providing the funding of the entire project.
 AEP Energy will provide all mechanical and ground maintenance of the property.
 The 18,000 panels that make up the field are low profile with no blinking lights, and will stand about six feet tall.
 The solar field is proposed to generate 10 percent of the University’s annual usage, equal to 215 average households.
 Solar energy is very predictable and the panels have fewer moving parts that could break down over time.
 ONU also will use the project as part of teaching the next generation of student how to get into renewables and how to do solar developments.
 Two programs currently exist for students to select from: advanced energy concentration, and environmental and field biology.
 The solar array began generating electricity in December 2016.